kameryn1811/Bandcamp-Player/README.md

 - Verify write permissions for the app directory

 **Global Keyboard Shortcuts not working**
-- Global keyboard shortcuts require ([Autohotkey v2](https://www.autohotkey.com/v2/) to be installed and `bandcamp_player_hotkeys.ahk` script to be running.
+- Global keyboard shortcuts require ([Autohotkey v2](https://www.autohotkey.com/v2/) to be installed and the included `bandcamp_player_hotkeys.ahk` script to be running.
 - Try restarting the application

 ## Credits & Inspiration